kavia-common/uppuveli-beach-mobile-application-19886-20861/WebAdminPanel/README.md

 - Minimal UI (no UI framework); basic forms and tables only
 - Ensure CORS is configured on backend for http://localhost:3000
 - To change API URL, update .env and restart dev server
+- The router is bootstrapped in src/App.js with react-router-dom v6 and BrowserRouter.
+ProtectedRoute enforces token presence and redirects with a next param for post-login return.